weathermaker/bundyfx.github.io/_posts/2016-10-02-dsc-configuration-data.md

 For more information on DSC and Configuration Data see the official documentation here.

-Hopefully this helps shed some light on the ‘Why and How’ of Configuration Data and DSC.</p>
+Hopefully this helps shed some light on the ‘Why and How’ of Configuration Data and DSC.